4 Steps to Improve Project Stakeholder Engagement

 4. Implement and Measure Engagement

-This includes addressing stakeholder expectations, resolving issues or change requests, driving the necessary engagement for successful outcomes, and encouraging stakeholders to feel a sense of ownership in the project.
+Encourage the stakeholders to feel a sense of ownership in the project.
 Implementing project management software facilitates this process.

-Project management software like BrightWork 365 makes it easier to engage with stakeholders with real-time dashboards and automated email reports.
+Project management software like BrightWork 365 makes it easier to engage with stakeholders through real-time dashboards and automated email reports.

 BrightWork 365 provides a series of project, program, and portfolio reporting dashboards in Power BI, delivering visibility across all the tasks in an organization.